umbraco/UmbracoDocs/Reference/V9-Config/GlobalSettings/index-v10.md

 This is generally all that is required to control MainDom status as starting a new process for the same application on the same server will result in a matching MainDomKey.
 This will then require that an existing instance yields MainDom status to the new process.

-Deployment slots for a given Azure app service share the same machine name and without additional configuration will share a MainDomKey and therefore compete for MainDom status, this can be undesirable if attempting to deploy to a deployment slot followed by a swap with the production slot as once traffic has switched to the new instance the old production instance reboots and can re-acquire MainDom status.
+Deployment slots for a given Azure App Service share the same machine name.
+Without additional configuration, they will share a MainDomKey and therefore compete for MainDom status.
+This can be undesirable if attempting to deploy to a deployment slot followed by a swap with the production slot as once traffic has switched to the new instance the old production instance reboots and can re-acquire MainDom status.
 See [What happens during a swap](https://docs.microsoft.com/en-us/azure/app-service/deploy-staging-slots#what-happens-during-a-swap).

 To prevent this from occurring you can specify a MainDomKeyDiscriminator which should be set as a slot-specific configuration